PolymathicAI/PolymathicAI.github.io/_posts/2026-5-20-walrus-rti.md

   <em>Kinetic energy spectra in the self-similar regime.
 Walrus matches the DNS shape and amplitude across the inertial range.</em>
 </p>

 On held-out test realizations, the finetuned model recovers the canonical diagnostics simultaneously.
 Bubble morphology and mixed-layer growth track the DNS through the onset of turbulence.
 The kinetic energy spectrum matches across the inertial range.
 The global energy budget is reproduced over the full rollout.
-Conventional surrogate models typically diverge within a handful of autoregressive steps, so sustaining all three over long rollouts is a genuine test of whether the model has encoded physical structure rather than memorized specific trajectories.
+Conventional surrogate models typically diverge within a handful of autoregressive steps, so sustaining all three over long rollouts is a stringent test of whether the model has encoded physical structure rather than memorized specific trajectories.

 Finetuning on a single DNS realization already gets close; adding a second or third tightens agreement only incrementally.
 The broad fluid prior means only a few examples are needed to specialize.